ethereum/hive/docs/client.md

 This page explains how client containers work in Hive.

 Clients are docker images which can be instantiated by a simulation.
-A client definition consist of a `Dockerfile` and associated resources.
+A client definition consist of a Dockerfile and associated resources.
 Client definitions live in subdirectories of `clients/` in the hive repository.

-When hive runs a simulation, it first builds all client docker images using their `Dockerfile`, i.e. it basically runs `docker build .` in the client directory.
+When hive runs a simulation, it first builds all client docker images using their Dockerfile, i.e. it basically runs `docker build .` in the client directory.
 Since most client definitions wrap an existing Ethereum client, and building the client from source may take a long time, it is usually best to base the hive client on a pre-built docker image from Docker Hub.

+Client Dockerfiles should support an optional argument named `branch`, which specifies the requested client version.
+This argument can be set by users by appending it to the client name like:

+    ./hive --sim my-simulation --client go-ethereum_v1.9.23,go_ethereum_v1.9.22

-See the [go-ethereum](../clients/go-ethereum/Dockerfile) client definition for an example of a client `Dockerfile`.
+See the [go-ethereum](../clients/go-ethereum/Dockerfile) client definition for an example of a client Dockerfile.

 ## Client Lifecycle